gve-sw/gve_devnet_ise_expired_guests/README.md

 # GVE DevNet ISE Expired Guest Users
 This prototypes leverages the ISE APIs to retrieve and delete the expired guests users.
 A python script is scheduled to run every N minutes to automate the process.
+The names and IDs of the deleted guest-users are logged in `.txt` files within the `logs` folder.
+A file is created daily.
 ## Contacts
 * Roaa AlKhalaf